ssaurabh8778/pdfproject-server/README.md

 ### `python manage.py runserver`

 Now change directory to "/pdfdetails_backend".
 It should be having manage.py file.
-Then hit the command 'python manage.py runserver'
+Then hit the command 'python manage.py runserver'.
 It will start the server.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.